-Goldenberry is rich in vitamins A, C, B1, B3, minerals, and antioxidants, and has been attributed different medicinal properties during its long history of use.
+Goldenberry is rich in vitamins A, C, B1, B3, minerals, and antioxidants, and it has been attributed various medicinal properties during its long history of use.
 The best-regarded one by experts is its ability to fight intestinal parasites, but it's also been recommended to combat asthma, strengthen the optic nerve, and treat throat ailments.
 Plus, it has even been shown to have antiulcer properties and lower cholesterol.
-With a sweet-tart taste to boot, goldenberry is sure to please.
+With a slightly tart taste to boot, goldenberry is sure to please.

 Bilberry (Vaccinium myrtillus)

-Bilberry is a relative of the blueberry: they do, in fact, resemble each other.
+Bilberry is a relative of blueberry: they do, in fact, resemble each other.
 However, bilberries are richer in anthocyanins, the powerful and healthy compounds that give the fruit its dark color and high level of antioxidants.